lijun99/clAmpcor/README.md

 ## Usage

-In a work directory, where a pair of SLC (Single Look Complex) imagess are located, create a JSON config file, `ampcor.json` following the [example](examples/ampcor.json).
+In a work directory, where a pair of SLC (Single Look Complex) images are located, create a JSON config file, `ampcor.json` following the [example](examples/ampcor.json).
 Adjust the settings, and run `clAmpcor`.